Arms and Sleepers: Formation and Black Paris 86 (2006–2008)

 Both Max Lewis and Mirza Ramic were members of The List Exists, a post-rock band from Brunswick, Maine.
 After three years together, the band split up in 2006, with Lewis and Ramic forming Arms and Sleepers together.
-Ramic explained that the band name "is the meaning of so much of the world today and in the past, and probably the future.
-While so many are fighting and killing ("arms"), others are ignoring it all (the "sleepers")."
+The band name reflects Ramic's view of the war in Bosnia, referring to those who wielded weapons and others who did little to stop it.

 The first release from Arms and Sleepers was the Bliss Was It in That Dawn to Be Alive EP, which was put out on Fake Chapter Records in November 2006.
 The EP was positively received, and featured some tracks that would end up on the band's first full-length release.
 This was followed up with the self-titled EP which was released by Milkweed Records.
 The next two releases by the band, Cinématique and Lautlos EP, were limited and self-released.
 The group's first full-length album, Black Paris 86, was released in 2007 on both CD (Expect Candy Records) and 2x12" vinyl (Ericrock), and received a lot of praise in reviews.